 Activity Impact Cost Provide high quality pastoral care including mentoring and support of vulnerable students by Behaviour Managers The school counsellor provision is clearly having a positive impact as numbers of concerns being logged which are related to mental health have declined.
 We've worked through some of our most significant students and are now in a place to take other (possibly lower-level) referrals as we move further into the autumn term.
 Counsellor support Approx. £9000.
-Forest Schools including training Approx.£8000 Next steps for 2023-24 Counsellors' interventions/recommendations communicated with key staff Monitor student appointments and review pro Expand the alternative provision (AP) on site and the staff who deliver this Willow House has reduced repeated exclusion of students so they can be bridged back into school and lessons Willow House Staffing Approx. £12,000 Next steps for 2023-24 Curriculum plan for students attending Willo Develop bridging strategies so students are s from Willow House Monitoring of the teaching and learning of W Review interventions at Willow House for ke successful in their transition Targeted attendance activities, including: • First day response provision • SLT and Tutors to track persistent absenteeism • Use of rewards to improve PP Low This is an ongoing area of concern with PP attendance at 86.7% compared to 91.8% for the rest of the school.
+Forest Schools including training Approx.£8000 Next steps for 2023-24 Counsellors' interventions/recommendations communicated with key staff Monitor student appointments and review process.
+Expand the alternative provision (AP) on site and the staff who deliver this Willow House has reduced repeated exclusion of students so they can be bridged back into school and lessons Willow House Staffing Approx. £12,000 Next steps for 2023-24 Curriculum plan for students attending Willo Develop bridging strategies so students are s from Willow House Monitoring of the teaching and learning of W Review interventions at Willow House for ke uccessful in their transition Villow House Targeted attendance activities, including: • First day response provision • SLT and Tutors to track persistent absenteeism • Use of rewards to improve PP Low This is an ongoing area of concern with PP attendance at 86.7% compared to 91.8% for the rest of the school.
 There have been individual PP successes throughout the year with the incentive schemes.
 Effective intervention to support strong attendance of disadvantaged students in place.
 Disadvantaged students given priority with school systems for tracking and acting upon attendance issues.
-Family Liaison Officer Approx. £8000 Attendance Rewards Approx. £1000 attenders Next steps for 2023-24 Incorporate attendance into transition planning Work with PP parents and students to identify specific barriers to attendance Target support based on specific barriers Form tutors tracking attendance with weekly reports Use PASS survey to identify students who have a low score for attitude towards school Vulnerability tracker to ensure welfare checks are being completed each week
+Family Liaison Officer Approx. £8000 Attendance Rewards Approx. £1000 attenders Incorporate attendance into transition planning Work with PP parents and students to identify specific barriers to attendance Target support based on specific barriers Form tutors tracking attendance with weekly Use PASS survey to identify students who had towards school Vulnerability tracker to ensure welfare checkneek ave a low score for attitude